aristanetworks/avd-workshops/workshops/avd-lab-guide.md

 #### **Branch Time**

-Before we jump in, let's get a new branch created for our work.
-We'll call this branch **add-leafs**
+Before jumping in, let's create a new branch for our work.
+We'll call this branch **add-leafs**.

 ```bash
 git switch -c add-leafs
 ```

-Now that we have our branch created, let's get to work!
+Now that we have our branch created let's get to work!

 #### **Inventory Update**

 First, we'll want to add our new switches, named **s1-leaf5** and **s1-leaf6**, into our inventory file.
 We'll add them as members of the `SITE1_LEAFS` group.

-Add the following two lines under `s1-leaf4` in `sites/site_1/inventory.yml`
+Add the following two lines under `s1-leaf4` in `sites/site_1/inventory.yml`.

 ```yaml
 s1-leaf5: